AnyPost

 Why is Substack a Pro feature?

-Substack is fetched through a render proxy that handles JavaScript-rendered content, so it sits on Pro and above alongside Threads and long-form X articles.
+Substack is a Pro-tier source for JavaScript-rendered content, alongside Threads and long-form X articles.

 Related guides